shawn776/tictactoe/README.md

 # tictactoe
 This is my first program i does 100% completed.
-Maybe have somes bug :D.
+Maybe have some bugs :D.